 Kluane / Wrangell-St Elias / Glacier Bay / Tatshenshini-Alsek are a group of sites that make up one UNESCO World Heritage Site belonging to Canada and the United States.
 It is located in the Yukon area of Canada and Alaska in the United States.
 All of these national parks are noted for their spectacular mountainous setting and their geological processes that have resulted in the land formation in these national parks today.
 There are over 100 glaciers in the area and noted for the diversity in wildlife habitat.

 Aside from being enlisted as a UNESCO World Heritage Site since 1979, the site is also believed to contain the largest non-polar icefield.
 There are four site components that make up this UNESCO site: Kluane National Park and Reserve in Canada, Wrangell – St. Elias National Park and Preserve in the US, Glacier Bay National Park and Preserve in the US and Tatshenshini-Alsek Provincial Park in Canada.

 Kluane National Park and Reserve

 The Kluane National Park and Reserve is the first component site of the Kluane / Wrangell-St Elias / Glacier Bay / Tatshenshini-Alsek UNESCO property.
 It is one of the national parks in Canada and is located in Yukon province.
 The park was established in 1972 and spans more than 22,000 square kilometers in land area.
 It also contains Mount Logan, which is the highest mountain peak in Canada.
-About 83% of the park’s landscape is made up of glaciers and mountains, while the rest are covered with tundra and forest.
+About 83% of the park’s landscape is made up of glaciers and mountains, while the rest is covered with tundra and forest.
 This park and reserve is home to over 120 bird species and several tree species.

 Wrangell – St. Elias National Park and Preserve